See the UK’s largest animatronic Dinosaur attraction!

 Quetzalcoatlus lived around 70 to 65.5 million years ago during the Cretaceous period and was discovered in North America.

+A family of gigantic pterosaurs joined Land of the Living Dinosaurs in early 2017.
 With a wing span averaging around 11 metres, quetzalcoatlus was the largest animal to have ever taken to the skies.
-It was so tall, it could have looked a giraffe in the eye and had the ability to walk on all fours, using its gigantic folded wings as front limbs.
+It was so tall, it could have looked a giraffe in the eye and had the ability to walk on all fours, using its gigantic folded wings as front limbs!

 Scientists have debated how a creature as large as a private plane, could have ever flown.
 It was believed that they had hollow, lightweight bones and powerful forelimbs which helped them to catapult themselves into the air.
 Once airborne, they would use their large wings to soar, using air thermals to keep them aloft.